How to Get Rid of Locusts

 Getting Rid of Locusts

 When you suspect the grasshoppers in your yard might be locusts, it’s important to act fast.
-Luckily, there are plenty of ways to kill or repel locusts, even if they manage to get into your home.
+Luckily, there are plenty of ways to kill or repel these critters, even if they manage to get into your home.

 In the Garden